sjardine/sass-maven-plugin/ISSUE_TEMPLATE.md

 <!--
-This is a simple template for filing isuses.
+This is a simple template for filing issues.

 Please help us help you by providing the information below.

-Text inside XML comment  (such as this) tags will not be shown in your report.
+Text inside XML comment  (such as this) tags will not be shown in your report, use the preview button above to check that.
 -->

 ### Environment and configuration